jackplum64/voidspotter/roboflow/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 263 images.
+The dataset includes 538 images.
-Good_void are annotated in YOLO v5 PyTorch format.
+Good_void-dk3H are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.